Money Matters

 Because of this and other issues, using a spreadsheet is unlikely to be the most user-friendly solution.

-It’s hard to overstate the changes MTD for ITSA will bring for you.
-Here are two things to be aware of.
+It’s hard to overstate the changes MTD for Income Tax will bring for you.

 1. Your clients will have to use software

 There’s likely to be automation for each of these steps, minimising the administrative impact.
-But your clients will still need to be aware of the requirements expected of them.
+But your clients still need to be aware of the requirements expected of them.

 This will require a substantial change in attitude from your clients in how they approach their accounting.

-It’s certainly the case that the ‘shoebox’ client who dumps receipts on their accountant’s desk in January each year will have to change their ways.
+It’s certainly the case that the “shoebox” client who dumps receipts on their accountant’s desk in January each year will have to change their ways.

 This presents additional opportunities.